secondpathstudio/privatescribe/readme.md

 **What stays local:** All audio.
 All transcripts.
 All generated documents.
 All template definitions.
 All participant records.

-**The single network exception:** When you first install Ollama and pull a model, that download happens over the internet.
+**The single network exception:** The first time you download an AI model, that download happens over the internet.
 After that, you can disconnect entirely and everything will keep working - forever.
 If you want to update your model or pull a different one, you'll need to reconnect temporarily.
-You could also do this on a different machine, transfer the model files via USB, and load them into Ollama locally if you want to avoid any network connection at all.
+You could also do this on a different machine, transfer the model files via USB, and load them locally if you want to avoid any network connection at all.

 **What this is *not*:** A HIPAA compliance certification.
 HIPAA compliance is an organizational and procedural matter, not a software feature.
 PrivateScribe gives you the *technical* foundation a covered entity would need (data never leaves the device, no third-party processors involved), but the policies, BAAs, audit procedures, and risk assessments remain your responsibility.